 Linking Attack Scenario

-Figure 1 summarizes the linking attack scenario that we are studying.
-The attack involves cross-referencing the individuals in a signal profile dataset (denoted by S) against the individuals in a genotype dataset, denoted by G. The signal profile dataset is publicly available and contains a genome-wide signal profile and an anonymized identifier for each individual.
-The signal profile for an individual represents the measurements of functional activity at each genomic position.
+Figure 1 summarizes the linking attack scenario (Supplementary Information).
+The attack involves cross-referencing the individuals in a signal profile dataset, S, against the individuals in a genotype dataset, G. The signal profile dataset is publicly available for research purposes and contains a genome-wide signal profile and an anonymized identifier for each individual.
+The signal profile for an individual represents the measurements of activity at each genomic position.
+This dataset stores a genome-wide signal profile for each individual, for example containing RNA-Seq or ChIP-Seq data.
 In addition, the signal profile dataset contains sensitive information about each individual (e.g., HIV status).
-We assume that the dataset is generated for research purposes and is publicly released.
-The genotype dataset, G, contains, for each individual, the genotypes of a panel of structural variants, denoted by pG.
-The genotype dataset also contains the identities of the individuals.
-Thus, G is normally assumed to be protected.
-We assume that the adversary obtains access to G. This accession could be established by lawful or unlawful means.
-For example the adversary might have stolen it or might have been legally allowed to access it but violated the terms of data accession.
-The main objective of the adversary is to link G and S by first predicting the structural variant genotypes from signal profiles in S, and then matching the predicted genotypes to the genotypes in G. For any matching individuals in G and S, the name and sensitive information are revealed to the adversary.
+The genotype dataset, G, contains the genotypes of a panel of structural variants, denoted by pG.
+G also contains the identities of the individuals and it is restricted access.
+The adversary obtains access to G by lawful or unlawful means, e.g., adversary might have stolen it or might be allowed to access it but violated the terms of accession (e.g., “variants from a glass”).
+The main objective of the adversary is to link G and S by first predicting the genotypes using signal profiles in S, and then matching the predicted genotypes to the genotypes in G. For any matching individuals in G and S, the name and sensitive information are revealed to the adversary.

 The attack has two steps.
 The first step is genotyping the deletion variants, which is illustrated in Figure 1a.
-The adversary has access to a genome-wide signal profile dataset (S) for a sample of individuals.
-This dataset stores a genome-wide signal profile for each individual, for example containing RNA-Seq or ChIP-Seq data.
 In the first scenario, we assume that the adversary has access to a reference panel of genomic structural variant loci, which are denoted by pS.
 For each individual, the adversary utilizes the signal profile and genotypes the deletions in pS.
 After genotyping, the adversary builds a data matrix with the predicted genotypes, which is denoted by G. We refer to this scenario as linking based on “genotyping only”.
 The second scenario, also illustrated in Figure 1a, is very similar except that the adversary does not have access to, but discovers the panel of structural variants from the signal profiles.
 The adversary then uses the signal profiles to genotype the SVs in this de novo-discovered SV panel.
 We refer to this scenario as linking based on “joint discovery and genotyping”.
-After genotyping, the genotyped SV matrix (G) includes, for each individual, the predicted SV genotypes and the sensitive information (e.g., HIV status).
+After genotyping, the genotyped SV matrix (G) includes the predicted SV genotypes and the sensitive information (e.g., HIV status).
 G can also be thought of as a noisy genotype matrix, since the genotype predictions may contain errors.